FACT-Finder-Web-Components/shopware6-plugin/README.md

 We strongly recommend not creating many layouts as currently there's still only few possibilities offered anyway.
 Future development will bring more blocks and elements will be provided here.

-**Note:**
-Offered Cms Blocks and Elements are designed to work on pages of type `LandingPage`.
-There is a type `CategoryPage` but the builtin validation will not allow saving that prepared page, unless it contains at least one default Product Listing Block.
-The block `FACTFinder Web Components Listing` is unfortunately not taken into account.

 ## Exporting Feeds